 The 170-kilometre circuit of Mont Blanc is one of the world’s classic multi-day walks.
 This loop of well-maintained and signposted mountain paths – an official ‘GR’ (Grande Randonnée) since 1952 – circumnavigates the peaks and glaciers of the Mont Blanc massif, crossing borders via high passes and linking the mountain towns of Chamonix and Courmayeur with tiny Alpine hamlets.

-These aren’t mountaineering expeditions — but they are full days on the trail, often 15–19 kilometres, with testing ascents and descents.
+For those who enjoy more of a challenege - These aren’t mountaineering expeditions, but they are full days on the trails, often 15–19 kilometres, with testing ascents and descents.
 You’ll need a reasonable level of fitness, but the effort is balanced by stays in hand-picked, comfortable hotels.

 The steepest island on the planet, heart-shaped La Palma has managed to stay below the radar of mass tourism.
 Those who put in the effort to discover it will be rewarded with awe-inspiring volcanic landscapes and a proudly retained, uniquely Canarian culture.